 The Best Soft Tissue Mobilization Tools

-Compared to the thousands of dollars you can spent on other instrument assisted soft tissue mobilization devices, The Edge is a steal!
+Compared to the thousands of dollars you can spend on other instrument-assisted soft tissue mobilization devices, The Edge is a steal!
 I’ve used this tool for the last year in my physical therapy clinic and have noticed equal results with this tool compared to the much more expensive devices we also have.
 Save yourself the $$$ and give yourself The Edge.

-Body Tempering, using a device called the “X-Wife”, was popularized by Donnie Thompson, aka Mr 3000 as he was the first power lifter to hit a 3000 pound total.
-Donnie felt that foam rollers didn’t provide enough stimulus for himself and his athletes and began using a 115lb. steel cylinder instead.
+Body Tempering, using a device called the “X-Wife,” was popularized by Donnie Thompson.
+AKA Mr 3000, Donnie was the first powerlifter to hit a 3000 pound total.
+Donnie felt that foam rollers didn’t provide enough stimulus for himself and his athletes and began using a 115lb.
+Steel cylinder instead.
 While I don’t believe that even this weight breaks up scar tissue, myself and my athletes feel great after using the X-wife.
-We don’t load so heavy that anything more than discomfort is felt when we do this and are very conservative with loading these heavy weights on the body.
+We don’t load so heavy that anything more than discomfort is felt when we do this and are very conservative with loading these heavyweights on the body.

-The Mobility Stick from Rogue is the latest addition to my mobility arsenal.
+The Boom Stick is the latest addition to my mobility arsenal.
 This small soft tissue stick saves my hands from daily manual therapy work done on soft tissue.
-I particularly like using the Mobility Stick with active mobility drills where I move a muscle through its range of motion as pressure is applied to the muscle through the stick.
+I particularly like using the Boom Stick with active mobility drills where I move a muscle through its range of motion as pressure is applied to the muscle through the stick.